Dstar4/git-rebase-demo/readme.md

 - Drop: Will not select that commit to be included.

 Once action is selected for the commits you can take the selected actions to each one and progress through them with `git rebase --continue`

+## Recovering from problems with a rebase

+- You can run `git rebase --abort` at any time during a rebase to transition your work into the state it was right before you ran the rebase command.
+- You can run `git reflog` to recover from more serious problems.
+If you can find the here HEAD was at right before you ran a command that you want to recover from you can generally checkout or rebase onto this HEAD to recover your work.

+## Work in progress commits

+You can use a soft reset to undo your last commit
+`git reset --soft HEAD~1`

+This allows you to make work in progress commits when you want to make sure you don't lose work.
+(Ex.
+Checking out a branch for a PR review, breaking for lunch, stopping for the day, etc.)

+You can then un-stage the committed files and continue working as normal.

+## Oh no I comited a `console.log`

+Don't worry no one has to know.